Powell Family Cooking

 • Preheat the sous vide water bath to 136 degrees F (58 degrees C) for a medium-rare doneness level.

-• Pat dry the Filet Mignon steaks and lightly brush each steak with olive oil.
-Season them with a pinch of coarse sea salt.
-Place each steak in a separate BPA-free resealable plastic bag, ensuring to remove as much air as possible before sealing.
+• Pat dry the Filet Mignon steaks and lightly brush each steak with olive oil and season with a pinch of coarse sea salt.
+Place each steak in a separate BPA-free resealable plastic bag, removing as much air as possible before sealing.

 • Once the cooking time is complete, remove the steaks from the plastic bags and gently pat them dry with a paper towel.
-Generously season both sides of each steak with coarse sea salt.
+Season both sides of each steak with coarse sea salt.

-• Lower the heat to medium and add the butter and minced garlic to the skillet.
-Tilt the pan and carefully spoon the melted butter over the steaks, allowing the garlic to infuse its flavor into the butter.
+• Lower the heat to medium and add the butter, minced garlic, and rosemary (if using) to the skillet.
+Tilt the pan and carefully spoon the melted butter over the steaks, allowing the garlic and herbs to infuse its flavor into the butter.
 Be cautious not to burn the garlic.

 • Transfer the steaks to a cutting board or plate and let them rest for 5-10 minutes before serving.
 This step helps the juices redistribute within the meat, resulting in a more tender and flavorful steak.